Authorization and Appropriations Process

 Our clients range from small companies based in the US to large multinationals that produce and export products ranging from food to medical devices to the world’s fastest supercomputers.
 Often, we assist these clients in the preparation and submission of requests for commodity classifications and applications for export licenses.

 We also advise clients on amendments to applicable regulations, helping them to understand the practical impact of these amendments on their continuing business.
 When a client discovers past violations, we often help them to prepare and submit an initial voluntary disclosure, then conduct or assist with the following internal investigation and the preparation of the longer narrative “follow-on” disclosure that results.
 We have also represented clients under criminal investigation or criminal indictment for alleged violations of US export controls.
-In these cases, our export lawyers collaborate with our criminal defense lawyers to assure careful and comprehensive representation.
+In these cases, our export lawyers collaborate with our criminal defense lawyers to ensure careful and comprehensive representation.

 International Security Issues